December 17, 2024

 Holiday Stress is Real

-It’s the most wonderful time of the year, right?
-Juggling extra holiday to-dos, trying to get your shopping done, and hitting your end-of-year goals all while managing clients and employees, it’s enough to make anyone lose their cool.
-A 2018 study conducted by PR Newswire found that 88% of Americans experience increased stress levels during the Holiday season.
-Holiday stress can get the best of you and your team.
-No matter how many twinkly lights you string up, it can’t reduce the pressure on your employees – but you can!
-The following are some ideas to help you (and the people you work with) hit their goals and avoid slipping into paralyzing stress.
+It’s the most wonderful time of the year, isn’t it?
+However, juggling extra holiday tasks, completing your shopping, and meeting end-of-year goals while managing clients and employees can be overwhelming.
+It’s enough to make anyone feel stressed.
+A 2018 study conducted by PR Newswire found that 88% of Americans experience increased stress levels during the holiday season.
+This holiday stress can affect both you and your team.
+No matter how many twinkling lights you decorate with, they won’t alleviate the pressure on your employees, but you can!
+Here are some ideas to help you and your colleagues accomplish your goals while avoiding overwhelming stress.

 Talk About It

-Managers should take the time to talk about added stress with their employees.
-It can be as simple as an email checking in and reminding employees of the need to reduce stress, working on communication and organization between teams as people take off time, or having a group discussion.
-Whatever you choose, the focus should be on identifying holiday stress and encouraging employees to be proactive in dealing with it.
+Managers should proactively address the issue of holiday stress with their employees.
+This can be as simple as sending an email to check in and remind employees of the importance of managing stress.
+It’s also helpful to improve communication and organization among teams, especially when staff members are taking time off.
+Consider holding a group discussion as well.
+Whatever approach you choose, the goal should be to identify sources of holiday stress and encourage employees to take proactive steps in managing it.

 Be Flexible